Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Model

 \section{Model}

 We consider the paradigmatic cavity quantum electrodynamics (cQED) setup described in Fig. \ref{fig:1}(a), where a single electrically polarizable object (a dipole) is placed into the planar capacitor of a resonant LC circuit.
-This system is among the simplest toy models able to reproduce most of the features of cQED in all various coupling regimes, and is particularly important in giving a simple and intuitive description of many solid-state or circuit cQED setups relevant for experiment in the ultrastrong coupling (USC) regime in the GHz or THz range \cite{Tuomas_PhysRevA.94.033850, DeBernardis_PhysRevA.97.043820, Solano_review_RevModPhys.91.025005, USC_Review_Nature_2019}.
+This simple toy model is able to reproduce most of the features of cQED in all various coupling regimes, and is particularly important in giving a simple and intuitive description of many solid-state or circuit cQED setups relevant for experiment in the ultrastrong coupling (USC) regime in the GHz or THz range \cite{Tuomas_PhysRevA.94.033850, DeBernardis_PhysRevA.97.043820, Solano_review_RevModPhys.91.025005, USC_Review_Nature_2019, Yoshihara_natcom_2022}.